 Check out my posts on A Week in the Lake District & Kirby-In-Furness

-My amazing, often mocked home town which has more to offer than you might think!
+My amazing often mocked home town which has more to offer than you might think!
 I obviously came here to visit family but there is always plenty to do in the museums, art galleries and activities around and that’s without going into the gorgeous scenery that surrounds it.

 Check out my posts on Cannon Hall & Experience Barnsley Museum (be warned these are some of my first posts and it shows!)

 I love Leeds!
-I can’t remember how many times I’ve actually been there this year, I think twice and both were to go get drunk at my friends goth club and meet up with some blogger babes.
+I can’t remember how many times I’ve actually been there this year, I think twice and both were to go get drunk at my friend’s goth club and meet up with some blogger babes.
 It’s a city I wish I could explore more rather than just a passing glance, I did have a rather nice hungover walk by the docks though!
 It’s an underrated city so do go if you get the chance.

 Check out my post on The Botanist, Leeds

 Edinburgh stoked my love for Scotland so a few months later I was back on the train, this time to Glasgow to visit a place totally new to me.
-Glasgow is a pretty city in it’s own way but has a much more trendy, industrial edge compared with Edinburgh.
+Glasgow is a pretty city in its own way but has a much more trendy, industrial edge compared with Edinburgh.
 There are some incredible food options around the city too and there’s so much to see and do here, it won’t be my last trip.

 Check out my posts on Glasgow Cheap Eats, Spending a weekend in Glasgow for under £95 & Glasgow’s Friendly Reputation

-I headed to Liverpool to celebrate a 50th Birthday and while I didn’t get chance to see much of the city the parts I did see I fell in love with!
-We spent the evening in the main tourist area of Mathew Street where we of course headed to the Cavan Club to take in the Beatles history.
+I headed to Liverpool to celebrate the 50th Birthday and while I didn’t get a chance to see much of the city the parts I did see I fell in love with!
+We spent the evening in the main tourist area of Mathew Street where we, of course, headed to the Cavan Club to take in the Beatles history.
 The next day before we got our train we headed for the Albert Docks where a steam fair just happened to be taking place.
 I love the trendy, chilled vibe to the docks and the view of the river from here was stunning.
 I also discovered a ton of museums in this area that I really want to visit so I am hoping to come back for a weekend as soon as I get the chance.

 My first ever visit to Kent happened at the start of May this year when I visited Maidstone for a family wedding.
 The wedding venue was absolutely stunning and the day after the wedding we headed to the centre of Maidstone to check out the town before heading home.
 Sadly most of the town isn’t that nice but the area near the river was really pretty.

 I’ve wanted to visit Auschwitz for a long time so I knew a visit to Krakow was on the cards.
-Auschwitz is harrowing and strangely peaceful, whereas Krakow itself has a lot to offer being both steeped in tradition and surprisingly sleek.
+Auschwitz is harrowing and strangely peaceful, whereas Krakow itself has a lot to offer is both steeped in tradition and surprisingly sleek.
 It’s a gorgeous city and I’ve got tons I want to write about this trip:

 Check out my posts on How to see Krakow in a day and How to Travel Like a Local in Krakow

-Bath is one of the UK’s must visit cities and after a short visit here on my way to Bristol I can totally see why, it’s definitely left me wanting to see more.
+Bath is one of the UK’s must-visit cities and after a short visit here on my way to Bristol I can totally see why it’s definitely left me wanting to see more.
 We only had half a day here and we managed to check out most of the major sites and grab some gorgeous lunch but I must go back and check out the spa and museums fully.